CPSC 120 -- Test #3 Review Topics

 - Know the three basic loop structures and the differences

-- Be able to trace a loop to determine what it does - this includes
+- Be able to trace a loop to determine what it does.

 - Be able to write loops -- be able to correctly control